Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 Sometimes it may be necessary to stop certain process actions.
 Therefore, you have to kill the workers to avoid that these actions are executed.
 You can either kill the workers of a single queue type or kill all workers regardless of their queue type.
 The killed workers will be restarted automatically if the *Disable workflow* toggle in the *Actindo Work Flow Engine* box of the engine room panel is disabled.

-> [Warning] Problems may occur when killing workers.
+> [Caution] Problems may occur when killing workers.
 Only kill the workers when you are qualified to restart the stopped process actions.

 ### Kill the workers of a single queue type